-EMDR seems to help the brain reprocess the trapped memories is such a way that normal information processing is resumed.
-Therapists often use EMDR to help clients uncover and process beliefs that developed as the result of relational traumas, or childhood abuse and/or neglect.
+EMDR seems to help the brain reprocess trapped memories.
+It does so in such a way that normal information processing resumes.
+EMDR therapists often use this treatment to help clients uncover and process beliefs that developed as the result of relational traumas.
+Or, childhood abuse and/or neglect.
 For a more detailed explanation please visit EMDR Institute, Inc.

 - Panic Attacks